objectiv/objectiv.io/docs/docs/tracking/react/introduction.md

 There are two ways of tracking events.
 Which one to use depends on how the target Component has been wrapped and whether we have access to its internals or not.

 #### Hooks
-[EventTrackers hooks](/tracking/react/api-reference/hooks/eventTrackers/overview.md) can be invoked to generate a tracking callback that's already configured with the correct TrackingContext.
+[Event tracking hooks](/tracking/react/api-reference/eventTrackers/overview.md#event-tracking-hooks) can be invoked to generate a tracking callback that's already configured with the correct TrackingContext.

 #### Functions
-[EventTrackers functions](/tracking/react/api-reference/eventTrackers/overview.md) are the lowest level APIs to track Events, and they require developers to specify the correct Tracking Context.
+[Event tracking functions](/tracking/react/api-reference/eventTrackers/overview.md#event-tracking-functions) are the lowest level APIs to track Events, and they require developers to specify the correct Tracking Context.
-This can be retrieved from LocationWrappers / TrackedContexts render-props, or by invoking the [useTrackingContext](/tracking/react/api-reference/hooks/consumers/useTrackingContext.md) hook.
+This can be retrieved from LocationWrappers / TrackedContexts render-props, or by invoking the [useTrackingContext](/tracking/react/api-reference/hooks/useTrackingContext.md) hook.

 :::info
 Check out the [Custom Components](/tracking/react/how-to-guides/custom-components.md) how to for more information and a practical example of how that works.